 However, this will also depend on the model of the plasma cutter.
 A plasma cutter with a lower amp can cut up to a quarter-inch while one with a higher amp will cut up to an inch or more.

 What are the consumables of a plasma cutter?

 Answer: Some of the most common consumables of a plasma cutter include:

 - It has a retaining cap that helps to hold the other consumables together.

 - This helps to focus on the arch.
 It also helps with the gas flow.

 - The role of the electrode is to carry current to the material.

-- Swirl ring.
-This serves to direct gas through the torch.
+- Swirl ring serves to direct gas through the torch.

 - As the name suggests, it protects the various consumables.

-You will want to ensure that you always have consumables so that you don’t run short.
-When you run out of consumables, the project will come to an end.
+You will want to ensure that you always have consumables, don’t run short.
+When you run out of consumables, any project you are working on comes to an end.